 \\RETROPIEinto the computer folder.
 You can also replace RETROPIE with your Raspberry Pi's IP address

 - On Mac OS X/macOS, open Finder, select "Go" menu and "Connect to Server".
 Type

 Manually copy files from USB-stick

-From RetroPie version 3.0 a file manager is available, it allows you to manually transfer files between USB-stick and Raspberry Pi SD card.
-File manager can be run from 'RetroPie' Emulationstation menu.
-Quick file manager (MC) guide can be found here.
+RetroPie version 3.0+ contains a file manager.
+It allows you to manually transfer files between USB-stick and Raspberry Pi SD card.
+The file manager can be run from 'RetroPie' EmulationStation menu > File Manager.
+A Midnight Commander file manager guide can be found here.
 Your USB-stick should be mounted in

 /media/usb.
 The directories for the ROM files are located in

 retropie/roms/$CONSOLE folder, where $CONSOLE is the name of the target console, e.g.